stelligent/lockdown/README.md

 ### `python3 lockdown.py --unlock` executes the following actions:

-1. Remove "lockdown" applied deny NACLs, if existing
+1. Remove "lockdown" deny all NACLs
    * NACLs previously applied to stop traffic are removed

-2. Remove IAM deny all policy
+2. Remove "lockdown" deny all IAM policy
-   * Deny policy is removed from all users and roles
+   * Deny all IAM policy is removed from all users and roles
-   * Deny policy is deleted
+   * Deny all IAM policy is deleted

-3. Remove S3 bucket deny policy
+3. Remove "lockdown" deny all S3 bucket policy
-   * Deny policy is removed from all S3 buckets
+   * Deny all S3 bucket policy is removed from all buckets